stsang36/final-project-cmpt276/README.md

 TIMEZONE = Canada/Pacific

+NO_EMPLOYEE_EMAIL = true (remove this if you want to send emails to ALL employees about job alerts)

 ## DATABASE SCHEMA
 To prepare your database, you will need to create a database and a table.
 In order to make this easy for you, we have created a database schema for you.